Dick Barton: Revivals

+In June 2013, The BBC produced a new live recording at the Y Theatre in Leicester of the original 1951 story Dick Barton and the Trail of the Rocket, starring Tim Bentinck and Terry Molloy.
+It was released on CD by BBC Audio in July 2014, along with a number of bonus features.

 Films

 Beginning in 1948, the Hammer film company made three Dick Barton films, which were intended to be the beginning of a long-running series.
 Don Stannard, the star, was killed in a car crash in 1949, and Hammer decided to discontinue the series after the production of only three films.
 Hammer shelved plans to film the next Dick Barton film, Dick Barton in Africa written by John Gilling.